Barvemo/timeline/README.md

 ```

 ## Improvements / TODO
-- Logger has been added, now add actual logging
+- Logger has been added, now add actual logging.
+- Logger seems to sometimes not create the logfile when GUI is used, not sure if this is only when the GUI is used.
 - add test data; for both development and end users
-- add GUI for even easier usability
+- The added GUI stops answering when interacted with during processing of files.
+Fix that bug.
+-